Ahmad-Ayman/TheHotel_MyHome/README.md

 # Important Notes

-This is my second ever Android Application, this is the result of 3 weeks of working and 3 months of Learning android, I am aware there is a lot to learn yet, but it's just the beginning.
+This is my second ever Android Application, this is the result of 3 weeks of working and 3 months of Learning android and 24/7 searching on the internet, I am aware there is a lot to learn yet, but it's just the beginning.
 Thank you :)

 # Contacts